Problem Description

 Key Insights

-- To determine if s1 can be transformed into s2, we need to check if the characters at the even indices of s1 match those at the even indices of s2, and similarly for the odd indices.
+- To transform one string into another, characters at even indices of s1 must be rearrangeable to match those at even indices of s2, and similarly for odd indices.

 Space and Time Complexity